If you love your landscape, then listen up! It’s time for some hose dragging!

 You’ve heard me talk about the importance of winter watering before.
 But if you didn’t listen to those warnings before, listen now!

-I’m enjoying this mild fall weather as much as the next person.
-But I gotta tell ya… I’m worried.
 Most of Colorado’s Front Range hasn’t had any measurable moisture since mid-summer.
 We never got the August monsoons that are so essential for easing our plants into a healthy dormancy.
-As of early November, we’re more than four inches behind on moisture for the year.
+As of early ______ we’re more than _____We need inches behind on moisture for the year.
 That’s big!

 According to the National Weather Service, that shortfall means we are now in the early stages of a drought.
 And the forecasters are saying that between now and the end of January, our weather will be “significantly drier and warmer than normal.”
 Not good!

-Unless we try to make up for at least part of what Mother Nature has failed to deliver, our plants will go into winter seriously stressed.
-Like people, plants that are stressed are going to struggle with conditions that would otherwise be fairly manageable.
+We need to be watering out plants now!
+Without our help or more cooperation from Mother Nature, our plants will go into winter seriously stressed.
+Like people, plants that are stressed will struggle with conditions that would otherwise be fairly manageable.
 For a plant, that means bitter cold temperatures in mid-winter, drying winds and prolonged dry spells could be seriously damaging… even deadly.

 The good news: We can help!